wlemkens/hass-ecometers/README.md

 # hass-ecometers
 Integration for the Eco Meter S tank level sensor

+The integration conatins a partial feature set of what is available in the Eco Meter S (see below).
+Feel free to open an issue for feature requests.

 ## Installation
 This guide assumes your are in a terminal on the device running Home Assistant.
 Either directly or by ssh.